rlucente-se-jboss/ib-fips-stig/README.md

 ### Install the edge device
 Boot an edge device using the `pre-stig.iso` installer.
 The installation should occur automatically without user intervention.
-You can push ENTER to kick things off if you don't want to wait for the time to expire.
+You can push ENTER to kick things off if you don't want to wait for the boot delay to expire.

 ## Evaluate the edge device against the STIG
 Wait for the edge device to reboot following the installation.